thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 We have analyzed a 30 year dataset of SRD measurements in Thessaloniki Greece (1993 -- 2023) aiming to identify the long term variability of solar irradiance under different sky conditions.
-Under all-sky conditions there is a positive trend in SDR of ($0.38\,\%/y$) (brightening) (positive trend) in Thessaloniki, Greece, under all-sky conditions.
-A previous study (Bais et al. 2013) for the period 1993 - 2011 found also a positive trend of $0.33\,\%/y$.
-The increase of this trend indicates that the brightening of SDR continues and is probably caused by continuing decreases in aerosol optical depth and the optical thickness of clouds over the area.
-Moreover, we found a similar trend under clear-sky conditions ($0.1\,\%/y$) that further supports the assumption that the brightening is caused mainly by decreasing aerosols.
+Under all-sky conditions there is a positive trend in SDR of $0.38\,\%/y$ (brightening).
+A previous study (Bais et al. 2013) for the period 1993 -- 2011 reported also a positive trend, of $0.33\,\%/y$.
+The slight increase of this trend indicates that the brightening of SDR continues and is probably caused by continuing decreases in aerosol optical depth and the optical thickness of clouds over the area.
+A smaller trend has been found under clear-sky conditions ($0.1\,\%/y$) that further supports the assumption that the brightening is caused mainly by decreasing aerosols.
 Unfortunately, for the entire period there is no available data for the aerosols, in order to quantify their effect on SDR.
 However, Siomos et al. (2020) have shown that aerosol optical depth over Thessaloniki is decreasing constantly at least up to 2018.
-The attenuation of SDR by aerosols over Europe have been proposed as major factor by Wild et al.
+The attenuation of SDR by aerosols over Europe have been proposed as major factor by Wild et al. (2021).
-(2021).
 The dimming effect on SDR under cloudy-sky conditions ($0.41\,\%/y$), suggests that cloud optical thickness is decreasing during this period.
 Because we have no adequate data to investigate the long term changes of cloud thickness in the region, we cannot verify if the negative SDR trend we observe under under cloudy-skies can be attributed solely to changes in clouds.

 The observed brightening on SDR over Thessaloniki is dependent on SZA (larger SZAs lead to stronger brightening).
 The trend is also dependent